- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Parents have a wealth of information at their fingertips from online resources around the world and can reach out to the homeschooling community in Mumbai through social media for further guidance as well as making friends and connections with families in similar situations.

-Special needs education in Mumbai
+Special-needs education in Mumbai

 Tutors in Mumbai

+Tutors are often helpful to newcomers in adjusting to a new education system, or for those students who struggle in a specific subject area.
 Finding a tutor in Mumbai will not prove too difficult.
 Expat parents can simply search for tutors through online platforms such as BharatTutors, TeacherOn and FabTutor.
 Narrowing the search down to Mumbai, expats can find tuition options for online or in-person classes.